DoSomething/chompy/docs/imports/README.md

 ## New Users

 If the `Tracking Source` doesn't contain a NS ID, the import searches for an existing user by email, and last by mobile number.
-If a user is still not found, then a new user is created using the following record data:
+If a user is still not found, then a new user is created.

+If the RTV Status is Step 1, we create a new user with these fields:

+- Email

+- Zip

+- Voter Registration Status

+If the RTV Status is past Step 1, we also include these fields when creating a new user:

-- PII: First name, last name, address, city, zip
+- First and last name

+- Address and city

 - Email Subscription